One month down in 2025: How are your resolutions coming along? Check out how to get back on track here.

 Dropbox Paper

 Overview Dark mode has been one of Paper’s most requested features from our users.
 We are now very happy to say that dark mode for Paper is now available!
 Audience This feature is available to all Dropbox Paper users, including our Basic, Pro and Plus subscriptions, not just those on a team subscription.
 How do I get it If you haven’t seen dark mode yet, you can flip it on from the “?” menu on the bottom-right of any Paper doc.
-You can also turn on dark mode from your computer’s system preferences.This isavailable on desktop, so get on there and start using it now!
+You can also turn on dark mode from your computer’s system preferences.
+This is available on desktop, so get on there and start using it now!
 More ideas If you have more ideas on how we can improve our product then check out our Paper ideation board here, or our Dropbox Business ideation board here.
 Request improvements, suggest ideas, we’ll review them all!
-Thank you for helping to improve our product.56KViews6likes2CommentsNotifications: calm or chaos?
-Tell us how you prefer to manage them
+Thank you for helping to improve our product.56KViews6likes2CommentsConquer 2023 - here's how Dropbox can help you kickstart your year

 You know us, we are big fans of collaboration, but every now and then, we stumble across a topic that totally derails a meeting.
 While on a call, we noticed that someone on the team is walking around with over 94 unread texts, 50+ Slack notifications and a whopping 67,722 unread emails.
 We’re not going to name names though but when I picked myself up from the floor, it sparked a serious debate on our team and we came to the conclusion that there are two kinds of people, those who thrive in notification calm, and those who live for notification chaos - which one are you?
 In the interest of honesty, I am a firm believer that a clear notification screen is the only way.
 I avidly unsubscribe from emails I don’t want to see, I mark messages as unread so I can get back to them if needs be but I like to start my day with a clean slate.
 Our own Emma is a bigger fan of a well managed to-do list in Dropbox Paper, and you can read all about that right here.
 While it might make some people’s skin crawl, that means she can let her notifications pile up.
 I’m not convinced, but it works for her!
 To augment this ever fluid list, she’s a big fan of the Paper roundup emails and Dash to keep her on track with the many docs doing the rounds at any one time.
 To quote Emma herself on this, “every so often I'll clear them, but I have yet to miss anything with my chaos”.
 I also like how Drew (the CEO of Dropbox) has an OPP folder, which translates to other people’s priorities (or problems!)) to help manage those email notifications and understand what needs action on his part.
 You don’t have to take my word for it, check it out here.
 So, we want to know - how do you manage your notifications?
 Clear them?
 Keep them?
 Outright ignore them?
 Tell us in the comments below!8KViews4likes4CommentsHow do I find the "ID" of my Dropbox Paper Doc?

 Paper is a Dropbox product, but what's the relationship between Paper and Dropbox itself?
 We're here to tell you!
 Here are the basics...
 Can I access my Paper docs from Dropbox?
-You can access Paper by clicking thePapertab on dropbox.com or by navigating topaper.dropbox.com.
+You can access Paper by clicking the Paper tab on dropbox.com or by navigating to paper.dropbox.com.
 If you don't see a link for Paper and you use Dropbox Business, your team admin may have disabled Paper.
-Contactyour adminto discuss access to Paper.
+Contact your admin to discuss access to Paper.
 Can I access my Dropbox files in Paper?
 While you can’t directly access your Dropbox files in Paper, you can link or embed a file from your Dropbox directly in a doc (for example, an image or media file): 1.
 Click an empty line in your doc 2.
 Click the Dropbox icon 3.
 In the pop-up window, select the file you'd like to add to the doc.
 Do I need to be signed in to Dropbox to access Paper?
 Yes, you must be signed in to Dropbox to access Paper.
-If you aren’t signed in to Dropbox, you are prompted to sign in when you visit thePaperhomepage.
+If you aren’t signed in to Dropbox, you are prompted to sign in when you visit the Paper homepage.
 Learn more about using Paper and Dropbox together here.
 How do you integrate Paper and Dropbox?
 Do you use both?
-If yes, how do you leverage both for your own work or to collaborate with your team?18KViews3likes27CommentsHow we use Dropbox: Susan
+If yes, how do you leverage both for your own work or to collaborate with your team?19KViews3likes27CommentsHow we use Dropbox: Susan

 You might have seen our recent post about using Dropbox to help to get the most from your vacation (and we hope you use that information!) and we are delighted to share some more tips from our own teammate, Susan.
 In this ‘How we use Dropbox’ Susan discusses how she keeps track of her documents and photos from start to finish, from creating a Dropbox folder to store important documents, to sharing files so everyone knows the plan for the trip.
 Before my trip: Before I set out on holiday, I like to create a Dropbox folder for my trip.
 In it, I keep important documents like flight confirmations, hotel information, passports, and visas.
 That way, during my trip when things can tend to get chaotic or busy, I have a go-to folder where I can access all my travel-related paperwork.
 I also use Dropbox Paper to create itineraries that include daily schedules and lists of restaurant recommendations.
 I share these files on Dropbox with any friends/family that are coming on the trip with me.
 During the trip: Depending on the plan for the day, I will sometimes tag my friends or family members in the Paper doc itinerary and just double check we’re on the same page about the plan for the day.
 It’s easier to get that information sorted before we leave the hotel so I either do it the night before or the morning of so that we don’t have a moment of stopping in the middle of a busy street and being the tourists everyone hates.
 After the trip: And then, once I return from my trip, I like to create a subfolder and move all the photos I took while on vacation into that subfolder.
 Doing this helps me stay organized and save all my vacation memories in one place.
 It also makes it really easy to share those photos with the people from the trip - even if they don’t have a dropbox account.
 I love these tips - especially the ones to avoid being a hated tourist!
 We want to know so drop your tips in the comments and who knows, we could share your tips here too!
 Looking for further inspiration?
 See how Vicker organizes team files or how Emmet uses Dropbox to organize photos - especially useful if you have lots of pictures from your vacation.1.5KViews1like0CommentsDropbox Basic: work outside the box

 If you work with more than one person, you more than likely have needed to share a document or file to work simultaneously or receive feedback.
-With your Dropbox Basic account, you collaborate with friends and family and workoutside of the box.
+With your Dropbox Basic account, you collaborate with friends and family and work outside of the box.
 Even if they do not have an account, you can still collaborate with them!
 Dropbox has made it easy to share files with friends and collaborate on projects.
 Share files with friends and family I recently learned that you can share files from Dropbox with friends or family that do not have an account.
 When you share a file or folder using Dropbox, the recipient receives an email with a link to the file or folder.
 The recipient does not need a Dropbox account to view or edit it though.
 Just this past week, I shared a Paper document with my sorority sister, and she was able to view and edit the file without any issue.
 On the file was a to-do list for the both of us and we worked together on the document.
 Learn more about how to add to-do list to your paper document.
 You can also control whether people can edit or view your files and folders when you share them and even after you share them.
 Edits and comments that’s made to a shared file or folder are updated live for everyone they’ve been shared with.
 This allows for any changes to projects to be implemented right away and ensures everyone is on the same page.
 Ways to Collaborate Sharing files is usually top priority when working with others.
 With Dropbox apps and integrations, sharing, syncing and collaboration is made easy.
 Whether you are sharing a school project, presentation, bachelor trip details, or planning your 30th birthday party, it is likely that you will pass the file along to someone else for their input.
 As sad as this may seem, Summer vacation for students and teachers will be ending in about 1 month.
 The time will come during the school year where you will have to participate in the good ol’ school project.
 The conversation of how you will collaborate to ensure everyone is working together always comes up, and you can suggest using Dropbox.
 With your Dropbox account, you can collaborate with your school project team members that do not have a Dropbox account.
 You can use word processing applications such as G-Suite and Microsoft Office Online.
 Learn more about how to use these integrations.
 This will allow for an automatic sync after each team member contributes to the project.
 Your Dropbox account allows you to collaborate with multiple team members from multiple locations at one time.
 It’s a big year for celebrating!
 Gathering in large groups has finally become a norm since 2020.
 People have planned large parties and events to celebrate weddings and birthdays.
 To do this, you will likely collaborate with friends and family virtually.
 Don’t forget that you can use Dropbox Paper to create a guest-list, or a to-do list where you can tag the other party hosts.
 You can even create the invites with Dropbox’s Canva integration.
 The beauty of using your Dropbox account for tasks like this is that you can use 3 different applications and all users can access files in one place.
 Things to know when collaborating When collaborating on a file, Dropbox has features that allows the file to be shared and protected when multiple people are editing.
 Dropbox has collaboration tools for sharing work, and guards old documents by locking the file or creating a conflicted copy.
 Here are some tips and tricks you can use to collaborate.
 Create link: Create a link with Dropbox that allows you to easily share the files with friends and teammates.
 To create a link: Open the Dropbox folder in File Explorer (Windows) or Finder (Mac).
 Right-click or command-click the file or folder you'd like to share.
 Click Share….
 If a link hasn't been created, click Create link.
 The link is copied to your clipboard.
 Create a to-do list: When saving, sharing and collaborating on files and folders, you can add a checkbox that becomes tasks for the people you are working with.
 When you or someone else with permission click a checkbox, the line of text next to it is crossed out with a strikethrough.
 Mention someone: To notify collaborators, click the @ icon.
 This allows you to insert the email address or name of someone in your Dropbox contacts.
 The person is notified by email and their Dropbox account shows that they have been tagged in a folder.
 This is a helpful and easy way to communicate asynchronously.
 Your Dropbox Basic account is a great way to work with family and friends.
 Leave a comment and tell us how you use Dropbox to collaborate with family and friends!2.3KViews0likes0CommentsDropbox Basic: Learn the Basics

 If you are reading this, chances are you are new to Dropbox.
 Welcome!
 Many of us begin our Dropbox journey with a Basic Account, which has so many perks, and of course, it is free!
 The basics of your Basic account: Users and Space The Dropbox Basic account allows for 1 user.
 This means you are the only person that can use this account.
 But don’t worry, one user doesn’t just mean one device - you can have 3 different devices connected to your Dropbox account.
 I connected my dropbox account to my phone, tablet, and laptop.
 When I was in Ghana, I was able to access all of my files from my phone, and to upload some photos.
 Want to learn more about connecting your mobile devices?
 Discover how to make the most of your mobile access to Dropbox.
 Using your Dropbox Basic account: So to get started, you can upload almost any file type to your Dropbox account and keep your important files safe!
-Whether it’s music files, pictures, media, documents, simply upload and you can access your files anytime, anywhere!With a Dropbox Basic plan you have 2GB of space to use.
+Whether it’s music files, pictures, media, documents, simply upload and you can access your files anytime, anywhere!
+With a Dropbox Basic plan you have 2GB of space to use.
 And of course, we keep your files safe!
 Dropbox uses multi-factor authentication to ensure that all of your files are secure.
-Check out howDropbox uses encryption to provide security for your files.When I received my first multi-factor message I said to myself, “Come on Safety”.
+Check out how Dropbox uses encryption to provide security for your files.
+When I received my first multi-factor message I said to myself, “Come on Safety”.
 Dropbox Basic tools you might not know about: The tools within Dropbox are the real secret sauce.
 Here are some Dropbox features and products you might not know about, check them out below and find out if they can help you to make plans, organize files and save time!
 Dropbox Paper is a collaboration tool with endless possibilities!
 Charts, headings and formatting is made easy with one click, LITERALLY.
 This program is great for creating proposals, project plans and just quickly taking notes.
 The best part of it is that it takes up very little space in your Dropbox account.
 Trust me, I make paper docs for all of my todo lists, to plan family trips and to organize any personal projects.
 Paper has truly become one of my favorite products to use.
 HelloSign allows you to send 3 documents for eSignature per month.
 In the digital world we live in, this is a perfect way to get a signature from someone you may not see in person.
 Explore HelloSign, a simple and easy way to get documents signed securely online.
 I recently needed a contractor to sign a document that I drafted to fix my home and the document was signed and sent back to me within minutes.
 And of course, the signed docs are safe and secure too!
 Dropbox Capture is a tool used to Capture the attention of the person you‘re chatting to.
 With Capture you can share your thoughts with screenshots, GIFs, or simple videos recorded right on your screen.
 The upside is that you can clearly say what you mean without scheduling another meeting.
 Learn more about how to use Dropbox Capture.
 Having a Dropbox Basic account is more than just a space to store your information.
-Use Dropbox to manage and organize your files, whether it’s for a project, sharing memories or connecting with others.😁 Will you use these tips to make the most of your Dropbox Basic account?8.6KViews6likes1CommentDropbox Basic: Let's Maximize Space
+Use Dropbox to manage and organize your files, whether it’s for a project, sharing memories or connecting with others. 😁 Will you use these tips to make the most of your Dropbox Basic account?8.6KViews6likes1Comment